DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Experiments and Results

 \subsection{Evaluation of \shortname Score}

 Fig.~\ref{fig:vis} shows the similarity between \shortname collision score and the geometrical signed distance to collision given by FCL \cite{pan2012fcl}.
-The formulation of distance to collision shared by many motion planning algorithms \cite{chomp, Merkt2018, das2020stochastic, trajopt, uber2020perceive} is:
+We formulate the distance to collision similar to the way shared by many motion planning algorithms \cite{chomp, Merkt2018, das2020stochastic, trajopt, uber2020perceive}:

 where $\cfg$ is the robot configuration being tested.
-For collision-free configurations, the signed distance to collision is the shortest distance between points of all robot links $\mathcal{R}_i$'s and points of all obstacles $o_j$'s.
-For in-collision configurations, it's defined to be the negative value of the greatest penetration depth (the minimum amount intersecting robot links must move to be out of collision \cite{collisionbook}).
-However in this paper, for illustration purpose, we use a definition of the signed distance to collision that is just the opposite of $d_{\mathcal{R}}$,
+For collision-free configurations, the signed distance to collision is the negative value of the shortest distance between points of all robot links $\mathcal{R}_i$'s and points of all obstacles $o_j$'s.
+For in-collision configurations, it's defined to be the greatest penetration depth (the minimum amount intersecting robot links must move to be out of collision \cite{collisionbook}).
 So, the \textbf{in-collision} configurations have \textbf{positive} distances and \textbf{collision-free} configurations have \textbf{negative} ones.
 In Fig.~\ref{fig:vis}, the graphs generated using the polyharmonic kernel with $\FK$ transforms ($\FKPH$ kernel) shows good correlation, especially when it gets close to the boundaries of C-space obstacles, which means the proposed differentiable collision detector can be used to compute a direction towards the outside of a C-space obstacle when the robot configuration is in collision.

-In Fig.~\ref{fig:correlation}, the correlation between the collision score given by the proposed method and the geometrical signed distance given FCL \cite{pan2012fcl} is visualized.
-Here we show that using the $\mathrm{FK}$ transform provides better correlation to the FCL values than without.
+In Fig.~\ref{fig:correlation}, the correlation between the collision score given by the proposed method and the geometrical signed distance given FCL \cite{pan2012fcl} is visualized. \second{A good correlation means that the learned collision score is a faithful indicator of the closeness to collision.} Here we show that using the $\mathrm{FK}$ transform provides better correlation to the FCL values than without.
 Most of the time, this is the case because the FK maps the joint-space configurations to a Cartesian space prior to the kernel distance evaluation, and thus is much more closely correlated to the geometrical distance-to-collision value that is usually natively measured in Cartesian space (by GJK, FCL, or other) as well.

+This formulation of distance to collision can also be generalized to self-collision by replacing $o_j$ with $\mathcal{R}_j(\cfg)$ in Eq.~\eqref{eq:collisiondistance}, and \shortname can be used to model self-collision without any technical modification.
+The correlation between the \shortname collision score and the true signed distance to self-collision of a 14-DOF dual-arm Baxter robot is visualized in Fig.~\ref{fig:selfcollisioncorrelation}.